-The core of the algorithm is the multi-round interrogation and synthesis process that runs for up to $N_{\max}$ rounds.
-During each round $N$, an \texttt{interrogation} template is filled based on $p_u$.
-The LLM is then prompted with the current episodic memory to generate a query $q$.
-If $q$ is \texttt{DONE}, the loop terminates, allowing the LLM to stop the explanation generation process early.
-Otherwise, a simulation is run with the query, producing new observations $o_{\tau:n}$, actions $a_{\tau:n}$, and ego rewards $R^\varepsilon$.
 Following interrogation, the explanation synthesis phase begins.
-The \textsc{\texttt{VerbaliseContext}} function is called again, this time including $R^\varepsilon$, producing $V_o$, $V_m$, and the verbalised reward $V_r$.
-An \texttt{explanation} template is filled with these verbalised components and $p_u$.
-The LLM then generates an explanation $e$ based on the updated episodic memory.
-After completing all iterations, a \texttt{final} template sis filled based on $p_u$, and the LLM is prompted with the complete episodic memory to generate the final explanation $e$, which is returned as the algorithm's output.
+The \textsc{VerbaliseContext} function is called again, this time including rewards $r^\varepsilon$.
+An \texttt{explanation} template is filled with the verbalised components and $p_u$, and added to $H$.
+The LLM then generates an explanation $e$ based on the updated prompt history.
+After completing all rounds, a \texttt{final} prompt template is filled based on $p_u$, and the LLM is prompted with the complete prompt history for a final action explanation $e$, which is returned as the algorithm's output.